davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 7. After you're done with `printMyName()`, it's time to test it out.
 Save your code, and go back to the BlueJ project screen.
 Hit the `Compile` button, and if typed it in right, then you shouldn't see any compile errors.
 Right click on the `AboutMe` class and choose `new AboutMe()`.
 You will see a new `Object` made on the "workbench" below.
 Right-click on the new object and choose the `printMyName()` method.
 You should see your name printed to the screen.
 Now go back to the code and remove the quotes around your name to see how Java reacts.
 It _should_ inform you of the problem.

 8. Now create a new method called `printBday()` that prints your birthday in `mm/dd/yyyy` format (you can make this up -- I don't need to know your real birthday).
-For instance, someone born on Feb 26, 1980 would print `02/26/1980`.
+For instance, someone born on February 26, 2000 would print `02/26/00`.
 To create a new method, you can just copy the `printMyName()` code.
-The new method block can go before or after the `printMyName()` method.
-I would copy the code "by hand," instead of using copy-and-paste.
+The new method code block can go before or after the `printMyName()` method block.
+I would type out the code for this method "by hand," instead of using copy-and-paste.
 Compile and test it out.

-   - Uh oh.
-Did the print-out from the previous interactions get reset when you called `printBday()`?
-Don't worry, there's an easy way to fix that.
+   - Did the print-out from the previous interactions get reset when you called `printBday()`?
+Don't worry, there's an easy way to change that behavior.
 Click anywhere on the output screen, and from the menu up top, click `Options` then uncheck `Clear screen at method call`.
 This should save all the outputs on the screen from before.

    - Saving old outputs on the screen *will* get annoying though, when your programs get more complicated.
 So just remember that you can always re-enable this option.